 mystery and reason.

-An active performer, Frederick Frahm regularly performs organ recitals in Albuquerque and Santa Fe, and as organist and harpsichordist for the New Mexico Philharmonic and Santa Fe Symphony Orchestras.
+An active performer, Frederick Frahm regularly performs organ recitals in Albuquerque and Santa Fe, and as organist and celestist for the New Mexico Philharmonic and Santa Fe Symphony Orchestras.
 The composer also works with select students in music composition, organ performance, and improvisation.

-As a publisher, he recently formed Firehead Editions, a transatlantic composer collective with Huw Morgan and Nicholas Wibberley in London, which offers new music for organ, chorus, a variety of ensembles, and works for the stage.
+As a publisher, he formed Firehead Editions, a transatlantic composer collective with Huw Morgan and Nicholas Wibberley in London, which offers new music for organ, chorus, a variety of chamber ensembles, and works for the stage.

 Frederick Frahm has been married to soprano Susan Frahm since 1987.
 They reside in Placitas, New Mexico, USA.

 Photographs below are by Anne Staveley of Santa Fe, NM.
 Hi Res files are available upon request.
-Please acknowledge the photographer appropriately in any print or media reproductions.
+Please acknowledge the photographer in any print or media reproductions.